jpmorganchase/salt-ds/.changeset/slow-bags-give.md

 "@salt-ds/core": patch
 ---

-Fixed Tooltip to prioritize it's `status` prop over the status inherited from a parent FormField.
+Fixed Tooltip to prioritize its `status` prop over the status inherited from a parent FormField.